-Analysis: Three lingering questions in the wake of Jadeveon Clowney’s departure to Tennessee
+Analysis: Three lingering questions for Seahawks in the wake of Jadeveon Clowney’s departure to Titans

 What was Seattle offering?

-When Clowney became a free agent on March 18, sources have indicated Seattle gave him several different offers.
+When Clowney became a free agent on March 18, sources indicated Seattle gave him several different offers.
 The most reliable number for what Seattle offered at the top end is close to $16 million per year.

-Clowney is thought to have not even really considered it, not really engaging with the team in negotiations at that time, having hoped he’d get a blockbuster deal in the $20-21 million a year range or so.
+Clowney is thought to have not even really considered it, not really engaging with the team in negotiations at that time, hoping he’d get a blockbuster deal in the $20-21 million a year range.

 Seattle’s initial offer essentially went off the table after a few weeks when the Seahawks decided they had to move on and begin spending money to sign other players.